lsaeli/colorify-presentation/readme.md

 ### JS-assets
 Holds all the template information.
 Implement into your site.

+colorify.js=javascript pulled from the boilerplate's index colorify-network-interfacing.js= javascript from network interfacing

 ### Presentation
-Download this folder to see Colorify in situ.
+Download the example folder to see Colorify in situ.